dimagi/commcare-cloud/docs/decisions/0002-use-syslog-ng.md

 although v5 of the agent is still supported it requires Python 2.7 which has reached end of life and so will be deprecated soon.

-In order to facilitate the upgarde of the agent it is necessary to move the log processing functionality to a different system.
-The system that get's chosen should have the following characteristics:
+In order to facilitate the upgrade of the agent it is necessary to move the log processing functionality to a different system.
+The system that gets chosen should have the following characteristics:

 * low CPU and memory consumption
 * able to process the necessary volume of logs